Virtual visit appointments available 7 days a week from 9:00am to 11:00pm. Learn More

-Important brain and body function occur during sleep that create new pathways for learning and memory.
-Insufficient amount of sleep can alter activity in some parts of the brain that may interfere with your teen’s ability to make decisions, maintain alertness, solve problems, control emotions and behavior, as well as cope with changes.
+Why is sleep so important?
+Because significant brain and body functions take place during sleep, creating new pathways for learning and memory retainment.
+Insufficient amounts of sleep can alter activity in some parts of the brain, interfering with your teenager's ability to make decisions, maintain alertness, solve problems, cope with changes and control emotions and behaviors.

-Sleep deprived teens have increased absenteeism and tardiness, a decreased ability to learn and retain material, diminished ability to actively participate in the classroom and perform decision-making tasks.
+Sleep deprivation in teenagers often leads to increased absenteeism and tardiness, not to mention decreased ability to learn and retain material, actively participate in the classroom and perform decision-making tasks.

 Teens with inadequate sleep has been associated with mental health disorders and safety deficits.
 They have less interest in participating in physical activities or sports.
 In addition, they are more likely to be depressed, anxious, irritable, defiant and impulsive than teens who achieve optimal sleep durations.